 If Carolina is calling, you’re in the right place.
-Our guide to earning an SC data science degree has the skinny on everything from research & scholarships to jobs, meetups, and salary numbers.
+Our guide to earning an SC data science degree has information on research and scholarships to jobs, meetups, and salary numbers.

 Studying Data Science in South Carolina

-Charleston is the most likely to succeed.
+Tech facilities like SC Innovation Hub and the South Carolina Research Authority (SCRA) are helping to fuel data science in the state.
 The Charleston Digital Corridor is becoming a worldwide phenomenon, biotech and life sciences sectors are humming, and the CharlestonWorks™ directory is packed with tech-related companies who are hiring.
-Google has a center in Goose Greek and Googlefest stops by the city every spring.
-Silicon Harbor even has its own magazine.
+Google has a center in Berkeley County.

 Data Science Research & Initiatives at South Carolina Universities

-- University of South Carolina (USC) & Business: For future data titans, the Moore School of Business has a Center for Applied Business Analytics and a Risk and Uncertainty Management Center.
+- University of South Carolina (USC) & Business: For future data analysts, the Moore School of Business has a Center for Applied Business Analytics and a Risk and Uncertainty Management Center.
 Startup founders will also find support at the Faber Entrepreneurship Center and the hyper-active USC/Columbia Technology Incubator.

 Online Data Science Programs in South Carolina